Time to talk about transformation

 The challenges include being asked to be all things Indigenous.
 Being asked to speak at NAIDOC week, deliver the Acknowledgement of Country, serve on ever expanding committees, asked to bring the Indigenous community and Indigenous funding to the table.
 To work in an environment that favours western science and practices.
 Ultimately, this space becomes a lonely space where you are being constantly asked to tick boxes for others at the expense of ticking boxes for yourself.

-So how do we transform the problem space into a solution place?
-How do we lead a transformation shift that is needed to shift the status quo and attract more Aboriginal and Torres Strait Islanders into specialist careers?
 The starting point, Associate Professor Burchill said, is that it is important to recognise that the problem space has been built for them.
 It has been created by those who come from a position of privilege.
 This recognition may be uncomfortable, but it is necessary.
 From there the College needs to build a new narrative that seeks to Indigenise and decolonise, and to work with the community as partners.

 “The College motto to serve the health of our people, should remind us to look inward and embrace First Nations health as the work of this College and its membership.”